Environmental science aims to improve the current and future welfare of humans and

 Wetlands and watershed management

-through 2022, the U.S. Department of Labor, Bureau of Labor Statistics says
+through 2026, according to the U.S. Department of Labor, Bureau of Labor Statistics

-Many courses in this program are hands-on and designed to get students outside and
+Many courses in the environmental science program are hands-on and designed to immerse

-as they work with professionals in environmental science
+develop real-world experience as they work with professionals in environmental science

 The environmental science undergraduate major is directly supported by faculty from

-several departments within CASNR: agricultural economics, biosystems and agricultural
+several departments within the Ferguson College of Agriculture: agricultural economics,

-engineering, entomology and plant pathology, horticulture and landscape architecture, natural resource ecology
+plant pathology, horticulture and landscape architecture, natural resource ecology

 and management, and plant and soil sciences.
 The combined approach, and experience

 As an environmental science student, you will benefit from working with faculty who

 are conducting cutting-edge research involving environmental problems.
-CASNR has long
+The Ferguson